TQgit/datascience_project4/README.md

 ### Description

-After Project 3, We have 25 published kaggle datasets.
+Thanks to work done on project 4 from you, we now have over 25 unique published kaggle datasets.
 In this project, you will have opportunity to work on one dataset from your class's datasets, including define a problem statement, an extensive outline of EDA and modeling to date, the goal of your predictive model.

 The goal of this project is applying **supervised learning algorithms**, or **Time Series models** or you can build a **recommendation system**.